AdaCore/training_material/courses/ada_essentials/140_access_types/02-access_types.rst

 * An access type is similar to most other types

-  * Keyword :ada:`access` indicates what the access type points to
+  * :ada:`access` indicates what the access type points to

   .. code:: Ada